Origins, ethics and embryos: the sources of human embryonic stem cells

 There is no consensus on the ethical implications of therapeutic cloning.

-The potential for huge benefits to human kind in the future outweighs any wrong-doing.
+The potential for huge benefits to human kind in the future could, under certain circumstances, outweigh certain kinds of wrong-doing.

-Even if destroying embryos is classed as killing, sometimes society may justify killing to save the lives of others: eg if Hitler had been assassinated, millions of lifes would probably have been saved.
+Even if destroying embryos is classed as killing, sometimes society may justify killing to save the lives of others: e.g. if Hitler had been assassinated, millions of lives would probably have been saved.

 Misguided individuals could attempt to implant cloned human embryos in a woman’s uterus to create a cloned person (known as reproductive cloning).
 There are laws against this in many countries, but not all.

-Commercial pressures and international competition could drive scientists to conduct more and more research on embryos, which would just become a resource for researchers.
+Commercial pressures and international competition could drive scientists to conduct more and more research on embryos, reducing the value of human embryos to a resource for scientists.

-The eggs used to create embryos in this way have to be donated by women, who could be exploited for their eggs, especially in poorer countries or places with fewer legal restrictions.
+The eggs used to create embryos in this way have to be donated by women, who risk to be exploited for their eggs, especially in poorer countries or places with fewer legal restrictions.

 The source of human embryonic stem cells is not the only ethical issue to consider.
 It is uncertain who will benefit from stem-cell-based therapies, but it seems unlikely that the poorer countries in the world will reap the rewards, at least to begin with.
 Many other ethical questions are raised by the prospect of new therapies, and by discoveries such as induced pluripotent stem cells.